rwd2/pbFilter/README.md

 2) in the extension settings press 'new' to add a script

-3) choose either 'url' and use  https://raw.githubusercontent.com/rwd2/pbCommentFilter/master/pbFilter.js, or create new script and paste te contents of pbFilter.js in it.
+3) choose either 'url' and use  https://raw.githubusercontent.com/rwd2/pbCommentFilter/master/pbFilter.js, or create new script and paste the contents of pbFilter.js in it.

 3) edit the usernames and tags in the script that you want to filter out